tikendraw/groq-on/README.md

 On a long summer evening of april 2023 I was sitting in front of cranky old fan working on my [News-app](https://www.github.com/tikendraw/news-app).
 I needed a llm api to summarize the news articles.
 As a poor man I do not have money to buy llm subscription, I chose to use [Gemini](https://gemini.google.com) (limit 1 req/sec), it took avg 8-9 sec per request to process, felt dissapointed.

 At this point I have heard about Groq and its new LPU hardware that outputs insanely fast.
 There wasn't any free api for poor people like me.
 So I decided to emulate the user using playwright and can query and get the llm response.
 Finally as the thousands of seconds passed I could manage to make it work.
-Now you can too.
+Now you can use groq.com as llm too.
 I did it for poor people.

 ## Working